The global e-commerce (online selling) marketplace continues to grow.

 What is affiliate marketing?

 Affiliate marketing is basically earning a commission for promoting a brand’s products.
 Depending on how you approach affiliate marketing you might not even do any promoting!
-You might just have some advert space on your site and be signed up to Google or an affiliate marketing company who then advertise to customers based on their advertising settings.
+You might just have some advert space on your site and be signed up to Google or an affiliate marketing company who then advertise to customers based on it’s advertising settings.

 Once a consumer clicks on a link or an advert, they will be redirected to the seller’s shop.
 They purchase a product, the affiliate network (via your affiliate tracking link) confirms the sale, the transaction will be credited to you, and you are paid your commission at regular intervals.